 A lot of parents are unfamiliar with charter schools.
 South Carolina first established charter schools with the Charter Schools Act of 1996.
-There are currently only 41 charter schools in South Carolina.
 H. 3241 revised the Charter School Law – view the Summary Sheet of major changes.

 In South Carolina, a charter school can be established in one of the 86 county-based school districts or in the South Carolina Public Charter School District (SCPCSD).
 PSA is part of the SCPCSD.
 As such, PSA can enroll students from any county.

 Charter schools are simply another form of public schools.
 Like public schools, charter schools are:

 - Required to meet state and federal laws

 - Within a public school district and accountable to its board

 - Required to participate in SC standardized testing